julyanserra/Basic-LZ77-in-Python/README.md

 Julian Serra

-This is an LZ77 encoder and decoder that achieves a good compression ratio.
+This is a very basic LZ77 encoder and decoder that achieves a solid compression ratio.

 Running the program: